sb-ncbr/overprot/OverProtCore/README.md

 # OverProt Core

-OverProt Core is an algorithm that constructs the secondary structure consensus for a given protein family.
+**OverProt Core** is an algorithm that constructs the secondary structure consensus for a given protein family.
 The produced consensus can be used as a template for annotation of secondary structure elements in protein families, e.g. by SecStrAnnotator.

 This file is focused on the information about how to run OverProt Core.
 Detailed description of how it works can be found in `doc/Description_of_methods.pdf`.

 OverProt Core is implemented mostly in Python3 and designed to run in the Linux environment (tested on Python3.8 on Ubuntu 20.04).
-On the other operating systems, it can be run in Docker (see **Execution via Docker** below).
+On other operating systems, it can be run in Docker (see **Execution via Docker** below).

 ## Installation